Do You Need to Cover Pool Equipment? Winterizing Guide

 Pool Heaters

 Gas and electric pool heaters need specialized covers that accommodate venting requirements.
 Never block gas heater vents or air intake areas, as this creates dangerous conditions.
 Use manufacturer-approved covers like the Hayward H-Series heater covers that protect the unit while maintaining proper ventilation.
-Heat pump covers should be removed periodically during mild winter days to prevent moisture buildup in the compressor area.
+Heat pump covers should allow for ventilation to prevent moisture buildup in the compressor area while maintaining continuous protection.

 Filter Systems